Cirrent/ccm_documentation_stage/docs/getting-started-with-the-ccm-development-kit.rst

 After a short time, you will receive the message “OK”.
 You should see the “Hello World!” message appearing on the AWS IoT Console under MyPubTopic.
 To receive data, you’ll need to subscribe to a topic.
 Here is an example:

-Create a new topic, topic number 2 with label MySubTopic, using the following command:
+Create a new topic, topic number 2 with label /MySubTopic, using the following command:

 .. code-block:: none